Janesh7/CPP_DSA/Basic/Readme.md

           Note: when number is small left shifting is multiplying by 2, BUT for lager numbers like 010000000000000000000000000000010 , now left shifting to a bit will make it negative

           Note: For positive numbers always the padding is with 0's BUT for <b>negative numbers padding is compiler dependent</b>

+    Genral note: FOR LOOP FLOW:
+      - The initialization statement is executed first is and is executed only once per loop
+      - The condition is checked
+      - The body is executed
+      - then updation statement is executed
+      - then condition is checked and so on.
   </li>
 </ul>